-- A. The parties agree that the City will maintain a life insurance program providing a \$100,000.00 term life insurance policy for the management, mid-management employee only, the beneficiary to be designated by said employee.
+A. The City will maintain a life insurance program providing a \$50,000.00 term life insurance policy for the miscellaneous unrepresented employee only, the beneficiary to be designated by said employee.
 The cost of the premium for this policy to be paid in full by the City.
 Employees retiring with 20 years or more of continuous service with the City and enrolled in the City's group life insurance program at the time of retirement, may continue to be covered in the City's group life insurance program at City expense for a life benefit of \$10,000.
-Extended coverage will not include AD&D benefits. - B. The City will maintain the current health insurance program with the Public Employees Retirement System (PERS) Medical and Hospital Care Act pursuant to Government Code Section 22850.
-The health insurance program shall be available to all regular full-time employees and retirees as follows: - Each eligible employee or retiree may select a health insurance carrier providing coverage in the Carpinteria geographic area, as defined and provided by PERS and currently in effect and on file in the City Human Resources Office.
+Extended coverage will not include AD&D benefits.